sinricpro/help-docs/pages/node-red.md

 Once the device node is configured, voice commands related to above device in SinricPro will be forward to this Node-RED node.

-* You can add another node (function) to process this output above device node.
+* You can add another node (function) to process this output.

 ![Sinric Pro Node-RED function node]({{ site.github.url }}/public/img/sinric_pro_nodered_function_node.png)